williamzhangNU/RAGEN/ragen/env/spatial/Readme.md

 ## Configuration

 Environment behavior is controlled through `config.py`.
 See the Base module documentation for detailed technical information and extension guidelines.

+## TODO
+1. Testing efficiency of exploration

+## NOTE
+1. After exploration, the agent will return the its original position and orientation.